DreamEcho100/lognmaze/data/articles/mazen-mohamed/5- Useful HTML elements you may not know.md

 <abbr title="HyperText Markup Language">HTML</abbr>.
 ```

-But using `<abbr>` can help the visually impaired, **who need text-to-speech software**.
+But using [`<abbr>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/abbr) can help the visually impaired, **who need text-to-speech software**.
 The text-to-speech tool is more easily able to tell that it’s an abbreviation this way.

+> Accessibility concerns
+> Spelling out the acronym or abbreviation in full the first time it is used on a page is beneficial for helping people understand it, especially if the content is technical or industry jargon.

+_Click [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/abbr#usage_notes) for more about it is usage and it is valid datetime values_

+### Grammar considerations

+In languages with grammatical number (that is, languages where the number of items affects the grammar of a sentence), use the same grammatical number in your title attribute as inside your [`<abbr>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/abbr) element.
+This is especially important in languages with more than two numbers, such as Arabic, but is also relevant in English.

 ## Cite (`<cite></cite>`)